|

 Saunas aren’t new.
 Sauna therapy has been an integral part of Finnish culture for over 2000 years, with over 2 million saunas in Finland for its population of 5 million.

-Now, not all saunas are created equal.
-Here’s a quick rundown of the main types of saunas you might encounter:
+Here’s a quick rundown of the main sauna types you might encounter:

-• Traditional Finnish Sauna: The OG of saunas.
-These bad boys use heated rocks to create dry heat, usually cranking up to a toasty 160-190°F. You can splash water on the rocks for a bit of steam action.
+Traditional Finnish saunas utilize heated rocks and wood-fired stoves to generate dry heat between 160-190°F (71-88°C), maintaining humidity levels of 10-20%.
+You can splash water on the rocks for a bit of steam action.

 Pouring water over sauna stones with a ladle, generating steam in a traditional sauna session